ordina-jworks/ordina-jworks.github.io/_posts/2023-10-06-k8s-comparison-azure-aws.md

 AWS's EKS implementation feels focused on providing the right building blocks to create a great platform.
 It supports a high level of customization and provides many integration points with other AWS services.
 The integration with Key Management Service for the encryption of disks is a good example.
-The fact that they automatically rotate the keys makes it so operators can configure this once and forget about it.
+The fact that they automatically rotate the keys makes it so that operators can configure this once and forget about it.
 Another point where the customization helps is the ability to encrypt the node pool disks.
 It's possible, but the necessity to provide a complete launch template just to enable encryption on the nodes feels a bit overkill.
 The freedom to configure almost anything comes at the cost of an easy getting started.